 Most importantly, they will learn through the behavior I model.
 If I can look at any given situation with hope and respect, they will likely take on the same attitude and therefore be able to work through their challenges with forbearance and grace.

 In what other ways can we teach our kids to think positively?
 One simple way to start is discussing the topic of positive thinking through fun activities.
 Kids love to learn through games and crafts, so it is natural that they will gain insights through discovering positive attitude through play.

 A few months ago I reviewed an awesome online product called Affies4Kids.
-Affies4Kids is a program full of music, online videos, and printables – each revolving around a key message to teach kids positive self talk.
-I am excited to share that now they are offering the entire Series 1 for free!
-You can check it out here.
+Affies4Kids is a program full of music, online videos, and printables – each revolving around a key message to teach kids positive self-talk.
+You can check it out here or go straight to their youtube channel.
 This is an easy introduction to having a positive attitude.

 Besides enjoying the Affies4Kids songs and stories, here are 9 other activities that can spark the discussion of having a positive attitude with your kids:

 Make a Wall of Love and talk about seeing the best in each other – from Coffee Cups and Crayons.

 Create an Attitude Box and think about what makes you “shine” – from House of Shine.

 Help kids see kindness as fun by giving Kindness Coupons – from Playtivities.

 Start an Awe Journal to appreciate the amazing moments in everyday life – from The House of Hendrix.